megha-kalekar/Smart_Notification_System/README.md

 A **production-ready REST API** built with **ASP.NET Core 8** that manages and delivers notifications through multiple channels (Email, SMS, Push, Webhook) with real-time updates via SignalR.

-> Built as a portfolio project demonstrating enterprise-level .NET architecture for the German job market.

 ---